batikanor/hacksearch/README.md

 - **Frontend Deployment**: The Next.js frontend can be hosted on GitHub Pages.
 - **Backend Deployment**: Flask backend requires hosting elsewhere (e.g., Heroku, AWS, DigitalOcean).

+- To add a new package to frontend: `docker-compose exec frontend sh` , then    `npm install react-globe.gl`
+-
 ---